Subscribe to Explore With Finesse!

 Lusaka is a very safe place for travelers, especially compared to neighboring countries in Africa.
 However, just like anywhere else, make sure to use common sense to avoid becoming a victim of crime.

-While there is plenty to see and do in Lusaka, here are our recommended top 5!
+While there is plenty to see and do in Lusaka on a budget, here are our recommended top 5!

 Check out the Kabwata Cultural Center